Constitution of the United States: Federal judiciary

 The Supreme Court was initially made up of jurists who had been intimately connected with the framing of the Constitution and the establishment of its government as law.
 John Jay (New York), a co-author of The Federalist Papers, served as chief justice for the first six years.
 The second chief justice, John Rutledge (South Carolina), was appointed by Washington in 1795 as a recess appointment, but was not confirmed by the Senate.
 Resigning later that year, he was succeeded in 1796 by the third chief justice, Oliver Ellsworth (Connecticut).
 Both Rutledge and Ellsworth were delegates to the Constitutional Convention.
 John Marshall (Virginia), the fourth chief justice, had served in the Virginia Ratification Convention in 1788.
 His 34 years of service on the Court would see some of the most important rulings to help establish the nation the Constitution had begun.
 Other early members of the Supreme Court who had been delegates to the Constitutional Convention included James Wilson (Pennsylvania) for ten years, and John Blair Jr. (Virginia) for five years.

-Section 1, Article 3 provides that Congress can create lower courts.
+Section 1, Article 3 provides that Congress can create lower (or "inferior") courts.
 The Judiciary Act of 1789 saw Congress's first exercise of such power.
 Currently, Title 28 of the U.S. Code describes judicial powers and administration.
 As of the First Congress, the Supreme Court justices rode circuit to sit as panels to hear appeals from the district courts.
 (Note: The Judiciary Act of 1789 established six Supreme Court justices.
 The number was periodically increased, reaching ten in 1863, allowing Lincoln additional appointments.
 After the Civil War, vacancies reduced the number to seven.
 Congress finally fixed the number at nine.)
 In 1891, Congress enacted a new system, where district courts would have original jurisdiction; intermediate appellate circuit courts with exclusive jurisdiction heard regional appeals before consideration by the Supreme Court; and the Supreme Court holds discretionary jurisdiction.